thiago4go/dapr-workshop/docs/prerequisites.md

 ### Integrated terminal

-During the workshop, you should be working in 1 instance of VS Code.
+During the workshop, you should be working with Visual Studio Code.
 You will use the integrated terminal in VS Code extensively.
 All terminal commands have been tested on a Apple M3 Pro using an integrated terminal.

 ### Prevent port collisions